 The sales of produced oil and natural gas are made under contracts that the operators of the wells have negotiated with customers, which typically include variable consideration based on monthly pricing tied to local indices and volumes delivered.
 Revenue is recorded at the point in time when control of the produced oil and natural gas transfers to the customer.
 Statements and payment may not be received via the operator of the wells for one to six months after the date the produced oil and natural gas is delivered, and, as a result, the amount of production delivered to the customer and the price that will be received for the sale of the product is estimated utilizing production reports, market indices, and estimated differentials.
+The Company recognizes revenue based on the details included in the statements received from the operator.
+Any gathering, transportation, processing, production taxes, and other deductions included on the statements are recorded based on the information provided by the operator.
 At the end of each month when the performance obligation is satisfied, the variable consideration can be reasonably estimated, and revenue due to the Company is recorded within revenue receivable in the accompanying balance sheets until payment is received.
 Differences between the estimated amounts and the actual amounts received from the sale of the produced oil and natural gas are recorded when known, which is generally when statements and payment are received.
 Such differences have historically been immaterial.